canopas/flutter-developer-roadmap-2023/README.md

 * Here's [UI for refrence](https://www.uplabs.com/posts/message-app-ui-design-d614a2fa-5f98-486d-a296-d20c1dce64f1)

-## Practical 8
+### Practical 8
 #### Implement Color Pallate App for web.
-* Implement an app using Bottom navigation bar with Two tabs: Home and Favorite
+* Implement an app using Bottom navigation bar with Two tabs: Home and Pallate
+* On Home screen,
+  - Displays a list containing list tiles, each indicating a number in ascending order up to 100.
+  - Each tile should be tapable and User should be navigate to It's detail screen
+  * On detail screen
+    - Show a number of list tile that is selected by user.
+  - User should be able to redirect to Detail screen by passing number in url of web
-* On the Home screen,
+* On the Pallate screen,
   - Display a GridList of multiple color pallate
   - By Clicking on the pallate, User should be navigate to pallate detail screen
   * On pallate Detail screen,
       - Show a Container with particular color and add button to favotite/unfavorite it.
-* On favorite screen,
-  - Show Favourite pallate in list
-  - Use Navigator 2.0 for navigation.
+* Use Navigator 2.0 for navigation.
 * You can use any colors to make UI eye-catchy
 * Here's [UI for Reference](https://www.pinterest.com/pin/844706473831200541)